TreZc0/zsr-layouts/README.md

 Please note that you **must manually run `npm install` for this bundle**.
 NodeCG currently cannot reliably compile this bundle's npm dependencies.
 This is an issue we hope to address in the future.

 ## Usage
 This bundle is not intended to be used verbatim.
-Some of the codelines have be replaced with placeholders, and most of the data sources are hardcoded.
-We are open-sourcing this bundle in hopes that people will use it as a learning tool and base to build from, rather than just taking and using it wholesale in their own productions.
+Some of the codelines have be replaced with placeholders, and most of the hardcoded datasources have been blanked out.
+This bundle is open sourced so other NodeCG users have a chance to look into and benefit from the multiple extensions and dashboard functionalities created to support online speedrun events.

-To reiterate, please don't just download and use this bundle as-is.
+To reiterate, please don't just download and use this bundle as-is (it won't work).
 Build something new from it.

 ## Configuration
 To configure this bundle, create and edit `nodecg/cfg/zsr-layouts.json`.